Unknotting number is not additive under connected sum: Introduction

-The additivity of unknotting number appears as Problem 1.69(B) in Kirby's problem list \cite{kir93}; this result therefore settles this question (in the negative).
+The additivity of unknotting number appears as Problem 1.69(B) in Kirby's problem list \cite{kir93}; Theorem \ref{thm:counter} therefore settles this question (in the negative).

 Once we have this one example, it takes little work to find infinitely many more.
-Because the torus knot $7_1=T(2,7)$ appears in a minimal unknotting sequence for each of the torus knots $T(2,2k+1)$, $k\geq 3$, for example, we can show:
+The torus knot $7_1=T(2,7)$ appears in a minimal unknotting sequence for each of the torus knots $T(2,2k+1)$, $k\geq 3$; see Section \ref{sec:counter}.
+From this we can show:

 \begin{corollary} For every natural number $k,\ell\geq 3$,

 \end{corollary}